-FOCUS West aims not only to inform pupils about the benefits of Higher Education but also to support them on their route in getting there (both academically and in supporting decision-making, choices and pathways).
+FOCUS West aims not only to inform pupils about the benefits of higher education but also to support them on their route in getting there (both academically and in supporting decision-making, choices and pathways).

-The FOCUS West Programme was the first collaborative Access Programme in the west of Scotland to use student mentors and tutors to deliver its activities and the first to connect pupils with a systematic plan of visits to university and college campuses.
-FOCUS West works for west of Scotland schools but is also connected into larger networks across the UK and Europe, so that the programme has a good knowledge of access to Higher Education beyond its geographical area.
+The FOCUS West Programme was the first collaborative access programme in the west of Scotland to use student mentors and tutors to deliver its activities and the first to connect pupils with a systematic plan of visits to university and college campuses.
+FOCUS West works for west of Scotland schools but is also connected into larger networks across the UK and Europe, so that the programme has a good knowledge of access to higher education beyond its geographical area.

 All activities are delivered by colleges and universities in the west of Scotland, along with trained student tutors and mentors who are themselves studying at university and college.
 The programme’s activities encourage pupils to develop key skills which will benefit them whichever route they decide to take after school.
 The programme has been designed by experts in the field who have considerable experience of delivering activities with schools.

 From its initial incarnation as the GOALS Project over a decade ago, and now as FOCUS West, it has moved thousands of pupils to university and to degree-level work in college and is now the longest-running, largest and most-established access programme for pupils in the west of Scotland.
-Its ability to give adjusted university offers to pupils makes it unique in Scotland.

 The Programme Consists of:

 This involves a two-day visit to a university or college college campus – an activity we have been delivering since 2000.
-Pupils undertake unique and exciting learning challenges, which not only provide a good insight into life at university but also help to map out future career opportunities within the context of Higher Education and the world of work.
+Pupils undertake unique and exciting learning challenges, which not only provide a good insight into life at university but also help to map out future career opportunities within the context of higher education and the world of work.
 The Campus Days team, along with trained student mentors, use challenge-based activities, incorporating practical problem-solving, time management and learning mindsets, in addition to all-important study skills techniques, as part of this experience.

 S5/6 Top-Up Programme

 This programme is designed for pupils in the Senior Phase who would like to progress after school directly to university study.
 Successful completion of Top-Up means that university offers can be adjusted by up to two grades at Higher.
-Highly-trained postgraduate students deliver a programme that introduces key skills needed for successful study at Higher Education level, including note-taking, decision-making, planning and essay-writing.
+Highly-trained postgraduate students deliver a programme that introduces key skills needed for successful study at higher education level, including note-taking, decision-making, planning and essay-writing.
 This element develops critical, conceptual thinking and independent learning and supports S5/6 pupils throughout the UCAS application process.

 S5/6 Routes For All

 Aimed at S5/6, this element of FOCUS West is aimed at pupils who would like to progress after school to Higher Education but would be more likely to enter via a college-based HNC/D course.
 Routes for All is a programme that concentrates on study skills, and preparation for examinations, courses and careers.
-Our staff provide advice on applications, personal statements and interview skills and help to focus pupils on the practical requirements for progression to Higher National courses.
+The teams provide advice on applications, personal statements and interview skills and help to focus pupils on the practical requirements for progression to Higher National courses.

 S5/6 Portfolio Development